STEEP - Identify Barriers and Solutions in Your Environment

 A school cannot solve all of the Social, Technical, Educational, Environmental, and Psychological issues that it and its pupils face, but a STEEP analysis can provide a way to understand the larger school environment and its influences and challenges, particularly those faced by specific groups of pupils.

-The Goal And Approach
+The Goal and Approach

 As part of London Fostering Achievement, the STEEP analysis attempts to mobilize a diverse group of school employees and stakeholders to work cooperatively to unearth and analyze the difficulties and hurdles to CLA in the school.